The 12 Best Ski Resorts in Japan 2022

 If you’re looking for a bit of a quieter pastime, you can find a ski museum with items on display from all over the world that pertain to the history of skiing.

-Because Nozawa Onsen Ski Resort is popular among travelers, it is often crowded and you may not be able to feel as if you are in Japan in a traditional sense, but this also means that the staff at the resort will be able to speak English.
+Because Nozawa Onsen Ski Resort is popular among travelers, it is often crowded, and you may not feel as if you are in Japan in a traditional sense.
+However, this also means that the resort’s staff can speak English.

 Places to stay